All Collections

 Tags are customizable and there are a variety of ways that you can use them.
 Some examples of how we’ve seen our customers use Tags include:

-Once you’ve added some Tags, you can Filter the roadmap by those Tags to create different views for different audiences.
+Once you’ve added Tags, you can Filter the roadmap by those Tags to create specific views for different audiences.
 If your team standardizes Tags across roadmaps, they'll be consolidated at the Portfolio View level.

 You can create and save multiple views of a single roadmap.
 Create custom views to share with different audiences.
 You can present views in live meetings, share direct links to saved views, or export them for interested stakeholders.